 As part of the special exhibition, “Home, Truly: Growing Up with Singapore, 1950s to the Present”, the Museum is happy to launch a pilot experience specially for visitors from the visually impaired community.
 In conceptualising the exhibition, the curators met with members of the Singapore Association of the Visually Handicapped to better understand how visually impaired visitors may experience the exhibition meaningfully, and identify important non-visual aspects of Singapore as our home.

 Following these engagements, the Museum has jointly developed a “smart cane” pilot with Nanyang Polytechnic and Guide Dogs Singapore.
 Visitors with visual impairments are invited to try out the “smart cane”, or a white cane attached to a wheel with sensors, to take them through the exhibition.
 The cane is paired to a web application that provides a customised descriptive audio tour coupled with navigational instructions.
+This experience is supported by Temasek Foundation Cares.

 The Museum also welcomes feedback from users to further develop and improve the experience.

-The pilot smart cane experience is available on Thursday and Saturday mornings, from end-January to end-August 2021.
+The pilot smart cane experience is available on Thursday and Saturday mornings, from end-January to end-August 2021. *Please note that smart cane bookings resume in July.

 We invite interested visitors to make a booking to use the smart canes at this link: http://tiny.cc/smartcane.